stevesch/atom-waves/README.md

 Platform.io users:
 - Choose "build and upload" from the tasks.

-(All configuration is already be set in platformio.ini.
+(All configuration is already set in platformio.ini.
 "M5Atom" and "FastLED" libraries are still required but should be automatically installed according to workspace settings)